Cale/open-hamclock-backend/README.md

 ## ⚙️ What OHB Does

-- Eliminates dependency on CSI (VOACAP is in work)
+- Eliminates dependency on CSI (VOACAP and PskReporter is in work)
 - Rebuilds HamClock dynamic text feeds (solar, geomag, DRAP, PSK, RBN, WSPR, Amateur Satellites, DxNews, Contests, etc) all on your own hardware
 - Generates map overlays (MUF-RT, DRAP, Aurora, Wx-mB, etc.)
 - Produces zlib-compressed BMP assets in multiple resolutions